Join our Team – Current Vacancies

 We have been working hard on our curriculum, but we know that we should be more ambitious.
 We will need your ideas to make this happen.
-We run NQs, NCs, PDAs and SVQs – not bad for a small school.
+We run NQs, NCs, PDAs and HNCs – not bad for a small school.
 To be honest timetabling it all is a bit of a nightmare, but we ask staff not to worry about that.
-In fact, the only thing we ask you to worry about is teaching the best possible lessons that you can.
+As the Headteacher you will continue to work with your senior team to protect your teaching and support staff from bureaucracy.
+The only thing they should have to worry about is teaching the best possible lessons that they can.

-An ambitious curriculum will require flexible members of staff.
-Any staff we recruit need to be flexible and genuinely open minded.
+An ambitious curriculum will requires flexibility from all members of staff, especially the Headteacher.
+The new Headteacher needs to be ambitious, flexible and genuinely open minded.
 You will responsible for some of the most professional, passionate and committed staff that you will have ever worked with in Scottish Education.
 As well as teaching classes and supporting young people most run extra-curricular and lunchtime clubs.
-Some run trips to remote and undeveloped parts of the world, others run trips to Alton Towers – we value both equally, because they are both important.
+Some run trips to remote and undeveloped parts of the world, others run trips to Alton Towers – both are valued equally, because they are both important.
+Partnership is very, very important to us and as a new Headteacher you will need to continue to build a range of strategic partnerships.

-In the last two years we have become a centre for Chinese language learning (the Highland Confucius Hub), started rolling out 1:1 computing (chromebooks) across S1 – S4 (with ambitious plans for the rest of the school) and are working hard to introduce staff pedagogical action research grants and a whole school ‘makerspace’.
-Research tells us it takes four years to transform a school and three years into our journey we think we are doing pretty well.
-We not ashamed to admit that we are aiming for ‘excellent’ in as many quality indicators as possible when HMIe come back to visit us in 2020/2021 (thinking ahead and strategic planning our one of of strengths).
+In recent years KHS has become a centre for Chinese language learning (the Highland Confucius Hub), rolled out 1:1 computing (chromebooks) across S1 – S6 (including becoming Scotland’s first Google Reference School), built a whole school ‘makerspace’ and with our partners at the University of the Highlands and Islands we are working hard to become a research engaged school (though collaborative enquiry).
+We not ashamed to admit that we are aiming for ‘very good’ or ‘excellent’ in as many quality indicators as possible when HMIe come back to visit us in 2021/2022 (thinking ahead and strategic planning our one of our current strengths – it needs to be one of yours).

 - Follow our news on Facebook and Twitter.